maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

     }
     ```

-5. Here we define an time-consuming function to fetch GeoJSON data from public API
+5. Here we define a time-consuming function to fetch GeoJSON data from a public API:

    ```kotlin
     // Get Earthquake data from usgs.gov: https://earthquake.usgs.gov/fdsnws/event/1/